 - Some alcohol*.
 Isinglass is often used to make beer or wine.
 It’s a substance from fish bladders, and really quite unnecessary to use.
 Alcohol can be just as tasty without it!

-Reading and interpreting labels may be tricky at first, but after a few months the process will become quicker – we promise.
+Reading and interpreting labels may be tricky at first, but after a few months the process will become quicker – I promise.
 Don’t be disheartened if you fail to spot a non-vegan ingredient and therefore purchase the wrong thing, it’s a learning curve!
 For ease, look for products that explicitly state ‘suitable for vegans’ or do an online food shop so that you can filter for vegan products that way.
 You can visit stores that are well known for catering for vegans, such as Holland and Barrett and Ocado.
-If you need help spotting non-vegan foods, head over to our Hidden Ingredients page.
+If you need help spotting non-vegan foods, head over to my Hidden Ingredients page.

 Vegans aren’t perfect.
 We can be mis-informed in a restaurant.
 We can forget to check the label on something that we’ve eaten for years, not knowing it now contains milk.
 Despite the best of intentions, we can make mistakes.
 It’s important to recognise that it’s ok – we’re only human after all, not robots!
 It doesn’t make us any less vegan or ethical, as long as we do things with intent, and consciously refrain from taking part in animal exploitation.

 As a new vegan, there will be a learning curve for you.
 Focus on cutting out the obvious and as you become more educated and comfortable, work your way down the list above and adapt to your new lifestyle.
 You may find at first that you’ll be checking a lot of labels, googling every day, but don’t worry, it will soon become second nature!
 You’ll find delicious staples for your diet and discover new foods.